cozy/cozy-linai/README.md

 ## What is it

-cozy-linai is a container app that embeds Linagora AI app.
+cozy-linai is a container app that embeds Twake Assistant app.
 It is a very basic app displaying the cozy-bar and an iframe.
-By leveraging [cozy-external-bridge](https://github.com/cozy/cozy-libs/tree/master/packages/cozy-external-bridge), it allows history syncing from Linagora AI and exposes APIs to Linagora AI.
+By leveraging [cozy-external-bridge](https://github.com/cozy/cozy-libs/tree/master/packages/cozy-external-bridge), it allows history syncing from Twake Assistant and exposes APIs to Twake Assistant.

 ## Install